Pediatric Neurocritical Care Fellowship | Neurology Track

 Clinical training

-2. developing advanced expertise in neuroimaging and neuromonitoring, including point-of-care neuroultrasound (transcranial Doppler and carotid studies), conventional and quantitative EEG, pupillometry, near infrared spectroscopy, and surface electromyography
+• Developing advanced expertise in neuroimaging and neuromonitoring, including point-of-care neuroultrasound (transcranial Doppler and carotid studies), conventional and quantitative EEG, pupillometry, near infrared spectroscopy and surface electromyography

-3. select rotations in adult neurocritical care (at Massachusetts General Hospital and Brigham and Women’s Hospital), Stroke and Cerebrovascular Disorders Center, ICU EEG, epilepsy surgery, neuroradiology, neurointerventional radiology, neurosurgery, and rehabilitation medicine.
+• Select rotations in adult neurocritical care (at Massachusetts General Hospital and Brigham and Women’s Hospital), the Boston Children’s Stroke and Cerebrovascular Center, ICU EEG, epilepsy surgery, neuroradiology, neurointerventional radiology, neurosurgery, and rehabilitation medicine.

 Core competencies:

-• expertise in the interpretation of various neuromonitoring modalities with exposure to technology, development, and regulatory and safety aspects
+• Expertise in the interpretation of various neuromonitoring modalities with exposure to technology, development, regulatory, and safety aspects

-• pre-operative and post-operative care of patients undergoing cardiac surgery, epilepsy surgery, and management of implanted devices (vagal nerve stimulation, deep brain stimulation)
+• Pre- and post-operative care of patients undergoing cardiac surgery, epilepsy surgery, and management of implanted devices (vagal nerve stimulation, deep brain stimulation)

 Academic core

 A faculty advisor will be assigned to help guide clinical training, research, and overall career development.
 Trainees are able to participate in academic lectures and conferences in the Department of Neurology and Division of Critical Care Medicine offered at Boston Children’s Hospital relating to pediatric neurocritical care.
-Didactic sessions include weekly case conferences, monthly neurocritical care core topic conferences, a quarterly Multidisciplinary Neurocritical Care Conference, and a quarterly Neurocritical Care Neuroradiology Conference.
-Participation in educational activities offered through Boston Children’s Hospital and the Neurocritical Care Society are encouraged.
+Didactic sessions include weekly case conferences, monthly neurocritical care core topic conferences, quarterly Multidisciplinary Neurocritical Care Conference, and monthly Neurocritical Care RECAP (Reviewing Educational and Challenging Acute Patients).
+Participation in educational activities offered through Boston Children’s Hospital, the Pediatric Neurocritical Care Research Group (PNCRG), and the Neurocritical Care Society (NCS) are encouraged.

 Research